BerndHagen/Medio-YouTube-Converter/README.md

 ## Data Collection and Account Management

 Medio collects account data to enhance and personalize your experience.
+Upon installation and the first launch of the application, an account is automatically created in the database, allowing you to begin using Medio right away.
 The collected data includes:

 - Personal settings
 - Selected avatar